kokonect-link/cherrypick/CONTRIBUTING.md

 * Test codes are located in [`/test`](/test).

 ## Continuous integration
-Misskey uses CircleCI for executing automated tests.
+CherryPick uses CircleCI for executing automated tests.
 Configuration files are located in [`/.circleci`](/.circleci).

-## Adding MisskeyRoom items
+## Adding CherryPickRoom items
 * Use English for material, object and texture names.
 * Use meter for unit of length.
 * Your PR should include all source files (e.g. `.png`, `.blend`) of your models (for later editing).